reliablyhq/documentation/docs/guides/live-cluster/index.md

 $ reliably --live --kubeconfig=/reliably/kube-config
 ```
 You can also use an Environment Variable to locate your kubeconfig file by
-setting the `KUBECONFIG` Environemt Variable:
+setting the `KUBECONFIG` Environment Variable:

 ```
 $ KUBECONFIG=/reliably/kube-config reliably --live --kubeconfig